-A subscription to Degustabox costs £12.99 per month including delivery, with each box having a value of much more than that (£25.51 this month), but the great news is, I have a discount coupon code for you which gives you a whopping £6 off the price of your box - just enter code BLDEG15 at the checkout, making it great value and a great way to discover new products.
+A subscription to Degustabox costs £12.99 per month including delivery, with each box having a value of much more than that, but the great news is, I have a discount coupon code for you which now gives you a whopping £7 off the price of your first box, so you'll get it for just £5.99 - just enter code 0BS6T at the checkout.

 for more information :

 http://bit.ly/DBhomepage - website

 http://bit.ly/DBUKfacebook - Facebook

 Also now on Instagram @DegustaboxUK

 Disclosure : We received the box in order to write an honest review.
 As a Degustabox blogger, I receive all of the products that go into the monthly boxes, but subscribers may not get exactly the same selection.